jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/07/2018-07-19-is-a-loving-God-incompatible-with-wrathful-God.md

 <br /><br />
  --- from [How to Win Friends and Influence People](https://www.bookdepository.com/book/9780091906818?a_aid=jflaga)

 ...
-Of course that does not mean that we cannot point out mistakes of people in this life... we should.. or else we will all be doomed...
+Of course that does not mean that we cannot point out _serious_ mistakes of people in this life... we should.. or else we will all be doomed...

-I would just like to make it clear that I am _not_ saying that because the president does not believe in hell he will surely go to hell . :laughing: I'm not saying anything like that.
-I am just trying to make it clear that the assertion that a loving God _should_ not send people to hell is wrong.
+I would just like to make it clear that I am _not_ saying that because the president does not believe in hell he will _surely_ go to hell . :laughing: I'm not saying anything like that.
+I am just trying to make it clear that the assertion that a loving God _should_ not be sending people to hell is wrong.

 But I still have hope that President Duterte will [someday change his mind]( http://philippinereporter.com/2018/07/13/will-duterte-go-to-hell-or-heaven/